A brief history

-We were also increasingly conscious of our own nationalism, and declined the chance to join the Australian Federation in 1901.
+We were also increasingly conscious of our own nationalism.
+In 1901, we declined the chance to join the Australian Federation.
 Instead, New Zealand became an independent 'dominion' in 1907.

 The 1915 landing at Gallipoli in Turkey is regarded as a coming of age for our country.
-It established the tradition of ANZAC (Australian and New Zealand Army Corps) - a pride in New Zealand’s military achievement and its special relationship with Australia.
+It established the tradition of ANZAC (Australian and New Zealand Army Corps) and a pride in New Zealand’s military achievement and its special relationship with Australia.

 New Zealand troops fought overseas again in the Second World War in support of the UK.
 However, the fall of Singapore shook New Zealanders’ confidence that Britain could guarantee the country’s security.